landrs-toolkit/LANDRs-Science-Drone/CenterHub/MCUDesigns/README.md

 - CHObDoubleTop: Top plate of the central hub.
 - CHDoDeDoubleBot: Bottom plate of the central hub.
 - FrameAsmV1: Assembly file with the above two centeral hub plates and landing gear sporting the *version 3* iteration of the Rotor-Leg mount.

+## STL Files:
+This folder contains STL files of certain assemblie and parts just to serve as a visual representation.
+It is not the intention for these parts to be 3D printed.

+Files:
+- FrameAsmV1
+- CHObDoubleTop
+- CHDoDeDoubleBot